ErebusAZ/Azodu/README.md

 ## Infastructure
 I recommend a very simple architecture.
 For every node server you spin up, create an A record (with the server IP) for it at your root domain.
 This will force users into a round robin distribution to your servers.
 As your site grows, you should spin up more node and Cassandra servers based on load.

-Althought Azodu does have application HTTP cache in node, I also recommend putting Cloudflare in front (using the "cache everything" feature) and caching HTML docs (which translate to DB calls).
+Although Azodu does have application HTTP cache in node, I also recommend putting Cloudflare in front (using the "cache everything" feature) and caching HTML docs (which translate to DB calls).
 This is possible to do because all pages are designed to be static and not user-specific.
-The JWT architechture for users and authentication makes this possible.
+The JWT architecture for users and authentication makes this possible.

 ## Deployment
 A very simple deployment script is written in `scripts/deploy.js`.
 You can simply swap out the IP addresses in the `servers` var with your own servers.
 You also need to change the `privateKey` var to reference the file location of the SSH key for your server(s).